 Winter in Miami sure is something.
-While the rest of the country shivers, we slowly crawl out of the air-conditioned dens where we hid from summer and begin to reclaim our city.
+While the rest of the country shivers, we slowly crawl out of the air-conditioned dens where we hid most of the year and begin to reclaim our city.
 Honestly, we feel for you, America.
 You have to hide under a blanket while we’re spreading one at the best Miami beaches.
-You have to survive on hot soup and tea while we get to throw back some rosé on the best rooftop bars in Miami.
+You have to survive on hot soup and tea while we get to throw back some rosé at the best waterfront bars in Miami.
 Plus, the biggest festivals, concerts and parties of the year all happen in a short three-month span.
 We hope you got some rest during that lazy summer.
 Because you’re going to need every ounce of energy this winter.

 Winter events in Miami

-Celebrity chefs and hungry Miamians take to the sands of South Beach for Miami’s biggest and most famous food festival.
+Celebrity chefs (more than 450 of them) and hungry Miamians take to the sands of South Beach for Miami’s biggest and most famous annual food festival, all proceeds of which benefit Florida International University’s Hospitality & Tourism Management school.
 Seriously, this thing is huge.
-Prepare for a week’s worth of burger battles, tasting villages and more calories than you’ll know what to do with.
+There are burger battles and tasting villages and more calories than you’ll know what to do with.
 Plus, Guy Fieri!
 Wash it all down with wine, of course.
+Various locations

-Whether you want to gawk, check out some marine gear or actually buy a yacht, the Miami International Boat Show is the place to be.
-Get nautical at the five-day boat show, which takes place at the historic Miami Marine Stadium.
-Really want to unleash your inner yachtie?
-Grab a VIP pass for access to the special VIP tent.
-The rosé is free, baby.
+Whether you want to gawk, check out some marine gear or actually pony up for a yacht, this five-day seafaring shindig lets you get nautical at the historic Miami Marine Stadium.
+Feeling a lil yachty?
+Grab a VIP pass for access to a luxe tent where the rosé is free, baby.

-Eight stages with a variety of live performances, drunken revelers reppin’ their country’s flag and all the pork and arepas you can stuff into your face.
-It’s time for Miami’s massive street fair, Calle Ocho, where thousands of people gather every year to celebrate Latin pride.
+Ten stages with a variety of live performances, drunken revelers reppin’ their country’s flag and all the croquetas and arepas you can stuff into your face.
+It’s time for Miami’s massive street fair, Calle Ocho, where thousands of people gather across the iconic 20 blocks every year to celebrate Latin pride.
 It is truly a celebration of everything that makes Miami special.
 Don’t miss it.
 SW 8th St between SW 12th and 27th.

-The million dollar horse race ($9 million to be exact) comes to Gulfstream Park.
+The million dollar horse race ($9 million, to be exact) comes to Gulfstream Park.
 Not into horses?
-Come for the atmosphere, which, if anything like last year’s, will likely border on a South Beach nightclub thanks to a day party hosted by LIV’s David Grutman.
-Details on 2019’s entertainment to come.
+Come for the atmosphere, which, if similar to year’s past, will likely border on South Beach nightclub thanks to a day party hosted by LIV’s David Grutman plus food and beverage offerings from his luxe eateries Komodo, Swan, Bar Bevy and Papi Steak.
+Details on 2020’s entertainment to come.